 - Stop comparing.
 Hearing about the accomplishments of Melanie’s peers was hard for her parents.
 In the past, they would compare her behavior to her friends.
 When she was younger, they would say, “Why can’t you be more like Susie.”
 As Melanie got older, they stopped verbalizing the hurtful statement but still caught themselves thinking it.
 Purging this comparison made all the difference in their approach to Melanie.

 - Say good-bye to the dream.
 Every parent has dreams of who their child will become someday.
 Melanie’s parents knew she was sensitive and hoped she would go into a career in nursing.
 But the demands of the schooling were too much for her and caused the last crash.
 Rather, her parents had to stop trying to push her into a career that they wanted her to have instead of one the more properly utilized her unique gifting.

 - See the benefits.
 Instead of looking at the diagnosis of BPD as a negative thing, Melanie’s parents had to learn to see the benefits of it.
-Melanie’s ability to sense the emotions of others, have a playful approach to life, and embellish the dramatic side of things made her excellent at theatre and working with kids.
+Melanie’s ability to sense the emotions of others, have a playful approach to life and embellish the dramatic side of things made her excellent at the theatre and working with kids.
 Children seemed to flock to Melanie and loved to connect with them.
 The stage was a perfect environment for Melanie to thrive and use her BPD gifting.